Times Square Theatre

 In 1934, the Time Square Theatre was converted into a movie theatre, with the stage being converted into a retail store, therefore virtually ending its live theatre career.
 It was operated for many years by the Brandt Theatres chain.
 Ending its run in the 1980’s as a discount movie theatre, the auditorium has since closed and over the years has sustained fire damage and the wear and tear of time.

-In early-2011, plans were proposed to renovate and reopen the theatre housing a Las Vega style multimedia show named “Broadway 4D”.
+In early-2011, plans were proposed to renovate and reopen the theatre housing a Las Vegas style multimedia show named “Broadway 4D”.
+Opening was planned for June 2014, but the project was cancelled.
+On September 18, 2018 it was announced that the theatre would recieve a $100 million renovation to convert into retail use.